We performed a comparison between Datadog and LogRhythm NextGen SIEM based on real PeerSpot user reviews.

 Jason G., a senior cyber security engineer, writes, "I have found the Advanced Intelligence Engine has provided the most value to us because we can customize alarms based on our requirements and have created hundreds of alarms that notify different people for different scenarios."

 Andy W., principal consultant at ITSEC Asia, notes, “LogRhythm NextGen SIEM covers all our primary security analysis needs.
 It makes it easier for us to analyze threats and improves our response times.
 It's a versatile platform that performs queries fast compared to other SIEM solutions.”

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Datadog is ranked 3rd in Log Management with 26 reviews while LogRhythm NextGen SIEM is ranked 9th in Log Management with 11 reviews.
-Datadog is rated 8.4, while LogRhythm NextGen SIEM is rated 8.4.
+Datadog is ranked 2nd in Log Management with 34 reviews while LogRhythm NextGen SIEM is ranked 8th in Log Management with 20 reviews.
+Datadog is rated 8.6, while LogRhythm NextGen SIEM is rated 8.0.
 The top reviewer of Datadog writes "Provides insightful analytics and good visibility that assist with making architectural decisions".
 On the other hand, the top reviewer of LogRhythm NextGen SIEM writes "It puts things together and provides the evidence and has good automation and integration capabilities".
-Datadog is most compared with Dynatrace, Splunk, ELK Logstash, New Relic APM and AppDynamics, whereas LogRhythm NextGen SIEM is most compared with Splunk, IBM QRadar, ELK Logstash, Graylog and Fortinet FortiAnalyzer.
+Datadog is most compared with Dynatrace, New Relic APM, Azure Monitor, Splunk and AppDynamics Server Monitoring, whereas LogRhythm NextGen SIEM is most compared with Splunk, IBM QRadar, Microsoft Sentinel, Elastic Security and Securonix Next-Gen SIEM.
 See our Datadog vs. LogRhythm NextGen SIEM report.

 See our list of best Log Management vendors.